Jagex: Ace of Spades

 On 1 November 2012 it was announced that Jagex would publish the sandbox game Ace of Spades.
 The game was released on Steam on 12 December 2012.
 The game's servers were shut down on 6 March 2019.

 Space Punks

 On 1 July 2021, Jagex announced it was publishing a loot shooter called Space Punks, developed by games studio Flying Wild Hog.
 It launched in early access on the Epic Games Store on the 14 July.

 Melvor Idle

 On 21 October 2021, Jagex announced it was publishing a Runescape-inspired idle game called Melvor Idle.
 The game is being developed in partnership with its previous solo developer Brendan Malcolm, of Games By Malcs.
 It left early access a month prior to the partnership announcement.

 Mobile

 Jagex released its first mobile game, Bouncedown, for the iPhone and iPod Touch on 3 December 2009, followed by StarCannon on 15 April 2010, Miner Disturbance on 8 June 2010, and Undercroft on 23 September 2010.

 8Realms, the company's first HTML based game, was designed to work on the iPad.
+Mobile clients for Old School RuneScape and RuneScape released on 30 October 2018 and 17 June 2021, respectively.